daattali/beautiful-jekyll/_posts/2023-04-29-building-data-pipelines-with-docker.md

 <sup>2</sup> See how to install Docker for different operating systems from this [chapter of the Docker Turotial by Nana Janashia](https://youtu.be/3c-iBn73dDE?t=1437).

-<sup>3</sup> I use [`poetry`](https://python-poetry.org) to manage the dependencies, for more details see my [Data Scientist Joining CI/CD party, Part 1](https://zhenev.github.io/2023-04-08-data-scientist-joining-ci-cd-party/) blog post.

-<sup>4</sup> Although reading parameters from environment variables is intended to prevent their exposure, this method still carries a certain level of risk in terms of unintentional vulnerability.
+<sup>3</sup> Although reading parameters from environment variables is intended to prevent their exposure, this method still carries a certain level of risk in terms of unintentional vulnerability.
 Docker Compose provides a way to read the parameters without having to use environment variables to store information.
 I consider this approach in the Database Side section.

+<sup>4</sup> I use [`poetry`](https://python-poetry.org) to manage the dependencies, for more details see my [Data Scientist Joining CI/CD party, Part 1](https://zhenev.github.io/2023-04-08-data-scientist-joining-ci-cd-party/) blog post.

+<sup>5</sup> Here, instead of using command-line arguments, we store the environmental variables in an `.env` file and make them available to the script.